snapshot-labs/discord-helpdesk/README.md

 ## Usage

 You'll need to set 5 environment variables:
-- `GOOGLE_APPLICATION_CREDENTIALS` should point to the JSON file of your project credentials
+- `GOOGLE_APPLICATION_CREDENTIALS` should point to the JSON file of your project credentials `/app/google-credentials.json`
+- `GOOGLE_CREDENTIALS` - to make it work in heroku, add Google creds json here
 - `PROJECT_ID` should be set to your project ID in Google Cloud
 - `DISCORD_TOKEN` should be set to your bot's token
 - `DISCORD_PREFIX` should be set to the prefix you want your bot to activate with (bot will also work with DMs and @ mentions)